Donate Newsletters

 Anna

 Some innovations spread fast—take anesthesia, for example, which apparently spread like wildfire compared to a vastly more important innovation, sterilization (according to one explanation, because anesthesia made a major, visible, troubling problem go away for patients and surgeons alike, while creating sterile surgery conditions and instruments was a pain for surgeons and it battled only invisible problems—germs—that wreaked their havoc far from the operating room).
-But looking at a short list of simple practices in the world’s birth clinics that would save untold numbers of mothers’ and babies’, Atul Gawande, wonders how do you speed the the spread of innovations that don’t catch on?
+But looking at a short list of simple practices in the world’s birth clinics that would save untold numbers of mothers’ and babies’ lives, Atul Gawande, wonders how do you speed the the spread of innovations that don’t catch on?

 Are conservatives happier?
 Canadian scientists have linked right-wing authoritarian attitudes with a subjective sense of well-being.